Cleanser vs. Face Wash: Understanding the Key Differences (Enhancement)

 What is a Face Wash?

 Are cleanser and facewash same?
 No!
 Face washes are your skin’s deep-cleaning warriors.
-They come in liquid form, either foaming or non-foaming and are well-known for their ability to remove excess oil and surface impurities.
+They come in liquid form, either foaming or non-foaming, and are well-known for their ability to remove excess oil and surface impurities.
 They're your perfect pick if you have oily or acne-prone skin.
+Knowing how to use face wash the right way will do wonders for your skin.

 Face Wash Key Features: